insaneinthemembrane/Insanecoin-v2/README.md

 # An extra 7.5 million insane #

 <p>There is circa 7.5 million insane to decide about what to do with.
 This is the money left over after all swaps have been undertaken.
-Under Trumpinsane 6.5 million had stood unused in 1 account.
-It seems that a different more adventerous strategy should be decided by all stakeholders on what to with that extra insane.
-It is NOT, the property of any single individual.
-If it disappears into different accounts it has been taken. </p>
+Under Trumpinsane 6.5 million had stood unused in 1 account. </p>

 ----

 # Insane Explorer #

-<p>An explorer is running here, which I have put up (making it 2 explorers I am running), but alternative arrangements should made:</p>
+<p>An explorer is running here, which I have put up, (but alternative arrangements will be made):</p>

 <p><a href="http://216.189.144.26:3001/" target="_blank">http://216.189.144.26:3001/</a></p>